 What do employers have to do?

-It is essential for UK businesses to ensure they have the required evidence of employees’ right to work on file, and that their HR systems and processes are compliant with their immigration duties; from the recruitment stage, through to onboarding and ongoing personnel management.
+It is essential for UK businesses to ensure that their HR systems and processes are compliant with their immigration duties; from the recruitment stage, through to onboarding and ongoing personnel management.

 What we can do to help

 DavidsonMorris has many years of experience working with large global and international organisations whose primary objectives are increasing global mobility, compliance, statutory defence, reputational protection, streamlining and cost reduction.